adobe/adobe-fetch/README.md

 });
 ```

 We use [debug](https://github.com/visionmedia/debug) to log requests.
-In order to see all the debug output, including the request identifiers, run your app with **DEBUG** environment variable including the **@adobe/fetch** scope as follows:
+In order to see all the debug output, including the request identifiers, run your app with the **DEBUG** environment variable including the **@adobe/fetch** scope as follows:
 ```
 DEBUG=@adobe/fetch
 ```